 The mission of the CSU Press is to support and enhance the University’s reputation as a national and globally connected institution by publishing judged or peer-reviewed creative and scholarly works from a diverse body of authors.
-At this point, the press does not exist to publish any work by CSU employees, and in addition to publishing work by writers from across the nation or from other countries, the press can also publish titles about the state and Southern region.
+In addition to publishing work by writers from across the nation or from other countries, the press is also deeply interested in publishing titles about our state and the Southern region.

 - Dr. Allen Gee

 - Dr. Carey Scott Wilkerson

 CSU Press is overseen by Dr. Annice Yarber-Allen, Dean of the College of Letters & Sciences, and Dr. Judith Livingston, Chair of the English Department.

 Royalties and other author considerations are handled by CSU‘s Advancement staff.

 - Travis Chambers

 - Director, Chattahoochee Valley Libraries

 - Sandra Okamoto